TanveerD1/frequent-item-set-group-10/README.md

 ## Key Findings

-1. **Frequent Itemsets**: The most commonly co-occurring items in our simulated data
+1. **Frequent Itemsets**: The most commonly co-occurring items in our simulated data are:
+   Cereal (16.2% support), Bread (15.97%), and Tea (15.93%) were most frequent.
-2. **Closed Itemsets**: Itemsets where no superset has the same support count
+2. **Closed Itemsets**: Itemsets where no superset has the same support count {Butter, Bread} (8.3% support) is closed—no superset shares the exact support.
-3. **Maximal Itemsets**: Itemsets that have no frequent supersets
+3. **Maximal Itemsets**: Itemsets that have no frequent supersets {Chicken, Rice, Vegetables} (4.9% support) is maximal—no larger frequent combination exists.

 ## File Descriptions